JetSetIlly/Gopher2600/README.md

 * Line [terminal](#debugger-terminal) interface for harder to reach parts of the emulation
 * Script recording and playback
 * [Regression Database](#regression-database)

+Logo is based on [Gopherize.me](https://github.com/matryer/gopherize.me) which itself is based on the work of [Ashley McNamara](https://github.com/ashleymcnamara/gophers) and is [licensed under the Creative Commons](https://github.com/ashleymcnamara/gophers/blob/master/LICENSE).

 ## Example Screenshots